dcramer/django-devserver/README.rst

 Included modules:

-* SQL: Outputs queries as they happen to the terminal, including time taken.
+* SQLRealTime: Outputs queries as they happen to the terminal, including time taken.
+* CacheSummary: Outputs a summary of your cache calls at the end of the request.

 Installation
 ------------